MarceloJT/Getting_-_Cleaning_Data_Project/README.md

 Raw data
 --------

-The raw data was downloaded and unziped from the link described in course project page:
+The raw data was downloaded and unzipped from the link described in course project page:

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip